BastilleBSD/bastille/docs/chapters/networking.rst

 1. An IP in your local subnet should be chosen if you create your jail using -V or -B (VNET jail).
 It is also preferable to add the subnet mask (/24 or whaterver your subnet is) to the IP.

-2. 0.0.0.0 will configure your jail to use DHCP to obtain an address from your router.
+2. DHCP, SYNCDHCP, or 0.0.0.0 will configure your jail to use DHCP to obtain an address from your router.
 This should only be used with -V and -B.

 3. Any IP address inside the RFC1918 range if you are not using a VNET jail.
 Bastille will automatically add